Benjamin Franklin College: History

 Benjamin Franklin College is the southernmost of the two new colleges, referred to as "South College" in some earlier documents.
 Upon their opening to students for the 2017 academic year, the two colleges increased Yale's undergraduate capacity by 15 percent from 5,400 to 6,200 seats.

-Charles Bailyn, A. Bartlett Giamatti Professor of Astronomy and Physics, is the first head of Benjamin Franklin College, and Jessie Hill, the former dean of Silliman College, is its first dean.
+Jordan Peccia, the Thomas E. Golden Professor of Environmental Engineering is the current Head of Benjamin Franklin College.
+Charles Bailyn, A. Bartlett Giamatti Professor of Astronomy and Physics, was the first head of Benjamin Franklin College, and Jessie Hill, the former dean of Silliman College, was its first dean.